bbauska/silusGW/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Brian Bauska.
+I am a data wrangler by profession.
 I have the following qualities:

 - I rock a baseball cap
+- I drive a ford and bmw
+- I write websites.
+188 and counting as of today 8/6/2023
 - I'm extremely loyal to my family, particularly my grandbabies

 What else do you need?